-I’ve been a dedicated yoga student for over 18 years and a full time yoga teacher since 2001.
 I grew up in Lawrence, MA – a tough little city located 25 miles North of Boston along the Merrimack River.
 When I was 12 years old, my mother was murdered.
 This loss ignited within me a quest for truth, peace and nonviolence – that gradually but inevitably led me to yoga.

 In 1994, while still in LA, I stumbled across the book, A Return to Love – by Marianne Williamson.
 The teachings in Marianne’s book, which are reflections on A Course in Miracles, opened a door to forgiveness and profound healing.
 A few years later, I was blessed to live and work closely with Marianne, who became my spiritual mom, mentor and friend.